 You can also catch a bus or ferry to the gardens.
 The free Loop bus stops on Alice Street and George Street.
 CityCat and City Ferry terminals are located at the bottom end of Edward Street and at the rear of Parliament House.

 Disabled access is available at each gate, except the Parliament House entrance.
-Disabled car parking is available just inside the Edward Street gate and behind the Garden Café (entry via Gardens Point Road).
+Disabled car parking is available just inside the Edward Street gate and behind The Gardens Club (entry via Gardens Point Road).

 See bikeway maps for help to plan your route to the gardens.